URL-Decode

 Free Access

 Free unlimited access for a lifetime.
 That's what you get when you use our JS validator.
-We want nothing more than the ease of programmers and that's why we make sure that they don't have to pay to validate their JS syntax.
-No matter how many times you use it, there will be no need to signup or get a subscription plan.
+We want nothing more than the ease of programmers, so we make sure that they don't have to pay to validate their JS syntax.
+No matter how many times you use it, you will not need to sign up or get a subscription plan.
 All features and functions are accessible for free.

 Understanding JavaScript